Zambia national football team: History

-1974–1993

-After their appearance in the final in 1974, the Zambian football team failed to qualify for the following tournament in 1976.
-In 1978, Zambia was eliminated in the first round with a single victory (2–0 against Burkina Faso, goals from Patrick Phiri and Bizwell Phiri), a draw (0–0 against Nigeria) and a defeat (1–2 against Ghana, goal from Obby Kapita).
-In 1980, they failed to qualify; but in 1982 they again reached the semi-finals and took third place, beating Algeria, having lost to Libya in the semis.
-In 1984, Zambia did not qualify; in 1986, they reached the first round with a point collected against Algeria (0–0).
-In 1988, they did not qualify.
-In 1990, after finishing first in the group, Zambia lost in the semi-finals against Nigeria, but beat Senegal (1–0, goal from Webster Chikabala) to collect third place.
-In 1992, Zambia was beaten in the quarters by Côte d'Ivoire (0-1).
-This period shows that Zambia is a good footballing power but it shows irregularity in a few first rounds and non-qualifiers.

 Zambian Air Force Flight 319

 Tragedy struck the Zambian team when the military plane (REG: AF-319) transporting the team to Senegal for a 1994 FIFA World Cup qualifier crashed late in the evening, on April 27, 1993.
 Three stops were planned for re-fuelling, but at the first stop, in Brazzaville, engine problems were noted on the Buffalo DHC-5D of the Zambia Air Force.
-Despite this, the flight continued and a few minutes after take-off from Libreville, Gabon, where the second stopover had taken place, one of the engines caught fire and stopped.
-The pilot, who had already made a flight from Mauritius the day before, accidentally shut down the engine, which was still running.
+Despite this, the flight continued, and a few minutes after take-off from Libreville, Gabon, where the second stopover had taken place, one of the engines caught fire and stopped.
+The pilot, who had already made a flight from Mauritius the day before, accidentally shut down the other engine, which was still running.
 The loss of power, during the climb after take-off, caused the plane to fall and crash into the water 500m off the coast.
 All 30 passengers and crew, including 18 players, were killed in the accident.

-Team captain and coach Kalusha Bwalya was not on board.
-Held in the Netherlands for a match with his club, PSV Eindhoven, he was to join Senegal separately for the qualifying match.
-A new team was quickly created, coached by Kalusha: he had the difficult task of leading Zambia through qualification for the FIFA World Cup and then preparing for the qualifications for the next Africa Cup of Nations.
-It was probably an impossible mission and Zambia did not qualify for the World Cup.